dreamineering/business-administration/docs/growth/productivity/README.md

 ## Effective Meetings

-Meetings are for **making decisions!** Before blocking out time in your calendar and sending an invite, be absolutely clear on the desired outcome.
+Meetings are for **making decisions!** Before blocking out time in your calendar and sending an invite, be very clear on the desired outcome.

 [Learn more](./effective-meetings.md)